vangelov/playwright-component-demo/README.md

   const child = self.locator(...); // Child element which is too small to be a separate components const otherComponent = (options) => OtherComponent(self, options); // child component

-  // actions of the component hide the internal details of which child or component is used const someAction = () => child.click(); const anotherAction = (param) => otherComponent({ param }).action();
+  // Actions of the component hide the internal details of which child or component is used const someAction = () => child.click(); const anotherAction = (param) => otherComponent({ param }).action();